10 Tips for Rolling Better Joints

 Always Grind First

 You don't need to spend $60+ for the best grinder!
-Regardless of your rolling abilities, crafting a perfect joint will be nearly impossible without a grinder.
-We recommend metal grinders as they are more durable and provide a smoother, more consistent grinding action – but they are also available in plastic or wood.
+Regardless of your rolling abilities, crafting a perfect joint will be a futile exercise if your herb isn't evenly ground.
+We recommend metal grinders, as they are more durable and provide a smoother, more consistent grinding action – but they are also available in plastic or wood version.
 All that matters is using one!
-Need to buy a full size two or four piece?
-Check out Billowby, they carry top brands.

-There are also lightweight, travel herb grinders ideal for smokers on the go – there is no excuse for breaking down bud with your hands.
+There are also lightweight, travel herb grinders ideal for smokers on the go that fit conveniently into a wallet.
+There is no excuse for breaking down bud with your hands!

 Arrange Slowly Before Rolling